-This course is an exploration of color, com- position, pattern and repetition using various print media and processes.
-Students will learn how to create two-dimensional images as texts and multiples, repeat patterns and additions.
-Monoprinting, letterpress, intaglio, stencils, transfers, and other techniques will be introduced.
-Basic instruction in book and portfolio box construction will be included in this course.
+This course explores colour, composition, pattern and repetition using various print media and processes.
+Students learn how to create two-dimensional images as texts and multiples, repeat patterns and additions.
+Monoprinting, letterpress, intaglio, stencils, transfers, and other techniques are introduced.
+Basic instruction in book and portfolio box construction may be included in this course.